MaxXGreG/Laptop-store/README.md

 # Laptop-store
-A site for selling websites, using amazon.
+* A full-stack web app using node
+* Sell laptops with amazon links